Earl of Wessex

-Earl of Wessex is a title that has been created twice in British history – once in the pre-Conquest Anglo-Saxon nobility of England, and once in the Peerage of the United Kingdom.
+Earl of Wessex is a title that has been created twice in the History of the British Isles – once in the pre-Norman Conquest Anglo-Saxon nobility of England, and once in the Peerage of the United Kingdom.
 In the 6th century AD the region of Wessex (the lands of the West Saxons), in the south and southwest of present-day England, became one of the Anglo-Saxon kingdoms (one of the components of the so-called Heptarchy); in the tenth century the increasing power of the Kingdom of the West Saxons led to a united Kingdom of England.

 First creation (c.
 1019)

 Wessex was one of the four earldoms of Anglo-Danish England.
 In this period, the earldom of Wessex covered the lands of the old kingdom of Wessex, covering the counties of the south of England, and extending west to the Welsh border.

-During the reign of King Cnut, the earldom was conferred on Godwin at some time after 1020.
-Thereafter, Godwin rose to become, in King Edward's time, the most powerful man in the kingdom.
-Upon Godwin's death in 1053, the earldom passed to his son, who later became King Harold II and died at the Battle of Hastings in 1066; the title became extinct on his death.
+During the reign of King Cnut, he conferred the earldom on Godwin at some time after 1020.
+Thereafter, Godwin rose to become, in the time of Edward the Confessor, the most powerful man in the kingdom.
+Upon Godwin's death in 1053, the earldom passed to his son, who later became King Harold II and died at the Battle of Hastings in 1066; the earldom became extinct on his death.